 You start to see them and the challenges they’re facing in a new light!

-If you think or know your kid has other sensory needs, you won’t want to miss the free Sensory Workshop I co-teach.
-You’ll learn 4 simple but powerful steps to your child handle their sensory preferences and quirks.
+If you think or know your kid has other sensory needs, you won’t want to miss the free Sensory Workshop.
+You’ll learn 3 secrets to calm and focus your child with sensory activities!

 And, before you go, make sure to tell me what tip you think is going to help your child the most.
 Or, if you’re not sure, ask me below!

 Alisha Grogan is a licensed occupational therapist and founder of Your Kid’s Table.
 She has over 14 years experience with expertise in sensory processing and feeding development in babies, toddlers, and children.
 Alisha also has 3 boys of her own at home.
 Learn more about her here.